JoeyHendricks/python-benchmark-harness/README.md

 # Get a letter rank how changes compare to the previous run.
 letter_rank = mb.distance_statistics.letter_rank  # > A+
 ```

+> See the documentation for more information and benchmarking options

 ## Visualize that pesky bottleneck